ShaheimOH/24/index.md

 Or, if you work hard and are talented, you will be successful.

-Most individuals in favour of neoliberalism will state that neoliberalism rewards the hardworking and productive while punishing the lazy, creating a better society.
+Most individuals in favour of neoliberalism will state that _neoliberalism rewards the hardworking and productive while punishing the lazy, creating a better society_.

 This all sounds great and perfect, but there is a crucial problem.
 The theorists of neoliberalism did not buy it.